chenjingxin97/FaceCompare-car/README.md

 The target detection based on machine learning.If you like,you could equip it at everywhere.

 ## The train of thought pd design
-Because the studio needed a monitoring system , l design the car to compare faces.
+Because the studio needed a monitoring system , l designed the car to compare faces.

 ## Demo
 ![](https://github.com/chenjingxin97/Face-_compare-car/blob/master/Screenshot%20from%202017-07-11%2019-15-19.png)